irotdev/JavaLogicProblems/README.md

 #### [11/03/2023] RetosMoureDev / Reto10
 Program in charge to use an API.
 In my case, I selected the AEMET API, which is "a bit" special:
 - It needs 2 calls: for the URL with the data and for the "important" data.
-- The codification has problems with accents and special characters, so it is should check ir (for do).
+- The codification has problems with accents and special characters, so it is should check ir (TODO).